Gianfranco Funari

-Gianfranco Funari (21 March 1932 - 12 July 2008) was an Italian TV host, writer, stand-up comedian and actor.
+Gianfranco Funari (21 March 1932 – 12 July 2008) was an Italian television host, writer, stand-up comedian and actor.

 Biography

 Funari was born in Rome, where his father was a coachman.
 After working as a croupier in casinos in Hong Kong and Saint Vincent, he was introduced to stand-up comedy by actor Oreste Lionello, who had spotted him doing an amateur performance in a Roman nightclub.
 Funari then specialized in satirical monologues, and in 1970 he made his television debut in the RAI variety show La domenica è un'altra cosa.